spostnik/GoalGuessing/README.md

 # GoalGuessing

-App tris to gues foorball game outcomes based on statistics.
+App uses prediction model to guess foorball game outcomes based on statistics.

 Answer to test from potential employer.